Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Four-Stroke Engine

-When it comes to the types of piston strokes, the four-stroke engine is a popular choice in the automotive industry.
+When it comes to the of piston strokes, the four-stroke engine is a popular choice in the automotive industry.
 This type of engine goes through four distinct strokes in order to complete one operating cycle.
 The four strokes include intake, compression, power, and exhaust.
 Each of these strokes plays a crucial role in the overall operation of the engine.

 • The intake stroke: During this stroke, the piston moves downward, allowing the intake valve to open.
 This enables the air-fuel mixture to enter the combustion chamber.